-Women's History Month Trivia Night is a opportunity to acknowledge and celebrate the contributions of women in politics, science, arts, and culture.
+Women's History Month Trivia Night is an opportunity to acknowledge and celebrate the contributions of women in politics, science, arts, and culture.
 Each year our team of organizers host a trivia night in March in recognition of Women's History Month.
-All proceeds from this year's event will benefit Ujima: The National Center on Violence Against Women in the Black Community.
+All proceeds from this year's event will benefit Resonance Network.

 Here's how it works:

-1) Get five friends, co-workers, or relatives together and register your team by clicking the "Register Now" button at the bottom of any page.
-2) Arrive on Thursday, March 5 before 5:30pm for music, food, and sample trivia questions.
+1) Get five of your friends, co-workers, or relatives together and register your team by clicking the "Register Now" button at the bottom of any page.
+Then, click on the "Donate" button.
+2) Arrive on Friday, March 8 before 5:30pm for music, food, and sample trivia questions.
 3) That's it!
 It's just that simple.
 Upon arrival each team will get a copy of the rules, score sheets, and information on purchasing "Doras"- stickers used to substitute for challenging questions (teams can purchase up to five).

 Here are the abbreviated rules:

-There will be four (4) rounds, each consisting of ten (10) questions.
+There will be four (4) rounds and a match sheet, each consisting of ten (10) questions.
 Each correct answer is worth one point.
 The table with the most points after four rounds wins.

 Judges’ answers will be final.